brucenelson6655/serverless-pl-tool/README.md

 ### Credential files
 Each option for authentication uses a JSON file.
 By default the appplication uses a file called credential.json, but you can use a different file or files for different authentication methds or users using the -l or --login_type option for the mode (sp, device or user) and the -f or --config option for the filename.
 A sample credential file is in the repo, edit it accordinly and rename to credential.json.

+For All of these different types credential files, you can also add as an option you account ID since its used in almost every command.
+If you include it stall can be overriden by using the "-a" or "--accountId" option.

 Examples:
 __Service Principal (sp)__

             {
+                "accountId" : "(Optional) your account ID",
                 "tenant" : "your tenant id",
                 "client_id" : "sp client id",
                 "client_secret" : "sp secret"